 In this component of the marketing mix, Amazon’s products or product mix is considered.
 As the top player in the online retail industry, the company offers a wide selection of products.
-Such a product mix supports Amazon.com Inc.’s mission statement and vision statement.
-Through continued expansion and diversification, the company’s products now include not just online retail, but also a variety of other products that address market needs:
+This product mix meets customers’ needs and supports the customer-focused goals of Amazon’s mission statement and vision statement.
+Through continued expansion and diversification, the company’s products now include online retail and a variety of products that address market demand:

 - Amazon Prime